Jswig/sklearn-progestimator/README.md

 ![Python >=3.5](https://img.shields.io/badge/Python-%3E%3D3.5-informational)
 ![MIT License](https://img.shields.io/badge/License-MIT-brightgreen)

-A scikit-learn estimator that wrapping base estimator to provide facilities for time series problems where previous predictions are used in inference.
+A scikit-learn estimator which wraps a base estimator to provide facilities for time series problems where previous predictions are used as features.

 ---

-My other goal here is to use this as a toy project for learning standard tools for Python development (`pytest`, `tox`, `setuptools`, `pdb` ...)
+My other goal here is to use this as a toy project for learning standard tools for Python development (`pytest`, `tox`, `setuptools`, `pdb`)

 ## Installation

 TODO: Make `pip`/`conda` installable

 ## Usage

+When calling `estimator.fit(X,y)`, `y` with time lag 1 is appended to `X`.
+When calling `estimator.predict(X)`, for each sample in X, the prediction is made using as an additional feature the previous for `y` (either true or predicted).

 This wrapper implements the standard `estimator` API.
 As such, it should play well with the rest of scikit-learn.
 ```python